eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

   characters

 This gives a total of 218 bytes for the credential.
-We also worked with SD-JWT credentials and are able to use them in noir, but for the proof-of-concept, we stayed with the *Flat* credential.
+We also worked with SD-JWT credentials and are able to write noir circuits to prove statements about them.
+For the proof-of-concept however, we stayed with the *Flat* credential.
 It is also important to note that these credentials never leave the phone of the holder, as the credential is always used for the *private input* of the noir circuit (see @Noir_101).